marcopaganini/clipsync/README.md

 The easiest way is to download a binary for your platform directly on the [releases page](https://github.com/marcopaganini/clipsync/releases).
 Save this binary in a common location like `/usr/local/bin` and make sure to `chmod 755 /usr/local/bin/clips'

-If you have go installed, just clone this repository (`git clone https://github.com/marcopaganini/clipsync`) and run `make` inside the repo root directory.
+Or, if you have go installed, just clone this repository (`git clone https://github.com/marcopaganini/clipsync`) and run `make` inside the repo root directory.

 ## Configuring clipsync

+If you just run `clips client`, no configuration is required.
+The program will connect to the public mqtt broker and set the correct parameters.
+It will also create a clipboard encryption key under `$HOME/.config/clipsync`. **Make sure all machines sharing clipboard have the same versions of these files**.

+If all you need is to sync your clipboard, you can safely skip the rest of this section.

-It's possible to specify all configuration items directly on the command-line.
+For more complex configurations, it's possible to specify all configuration items directly on the command-line.
 However, this would make it easier for eavesdroppers (with access to your workstation) to see your user, password, and encryption password.
 The recommended way is to create a configuration file under your home directory:

 ```
 mkdir -p ~/.config/clipsync